1920s Men’s Fashion Guide: Style of the Roaring Decade

 Hollywood legend Robert Redford wears a striped shirt with a pinstripe waistcoat as Jay Gatsby in The Great Gatsby (1974).
 Photo Credit: Entertainment Pictures / Alamy Stock Photo

-This subtle portrayal captures the essence of 1920s men’s fashion as an exercise in sophisticated restraint, spotlighting quality fabrics and impeccable tailoring.
-It refers to the era when screen icons like Douglas Fairbanks and Rudolph Valentino set the standard for looking effortlessly sharp and dignified, an antithesis to the flashier interpretation in Baz Luhrmann’s 2013 film.
+This subtle portrayal captures the essence of the 1920s as an exercise in sophisticated restraint, emphasizing quality fabrics and impeccable tailoring reminiscent of screen icons like Douglas Fairbanks and Rudolph Valentino, in contrast to Baz Luhrmann’s flashier 2013 interpretation.

 Fashion Style in Boardwalk Empire